wavemaker/docs/learn/react-native/custom-js-modules.md

 ### How to Upload Platform Specific JS Modules

-The Custom JS module with web logic can be uploaded in the resources folder of the application in studio.
+You can upload an alternative custom JS module for Web to successfully run the Web preview in cases where the Native libraries might cause Web preview failure.
+To upload two custom JS module files for Web and Native platforms follow the below steps.

 1. Go to File Explorer and click **'+'** to add resources.
 2. In Import Resource dialog, click **Upload Files** to upload the custom JavaScript library.